 Irregularities, both positive and negative, should be noted.
 Efficiency higher than normal?
 Lower than normal?
 Is there a piece of equipment or tool that has been acting up?
 All of this type of information that points to irregularities is extremely useful for the incoming shift managers and operators to help anticipate any potential issues.

 The importance of capturing all of this information can’t be understated.
 Any detail that is not in the shift handover report will be lost.
-Not only is shift information vital for the incoming operators and leadership team, keeping track of shift details provides insight into both short and long term production optimisations, planning, and investments.
+Not only is shift information vital for the incoming operators and leadership team, keeping track of shift details provides insight into both short and long term production line optimisation, planning, and investments.

 The role of digital shift-based checklists and shift handover 'pre-flight' checklists